elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id30]: #load-a-record-or-records-to-recognizer-30
 #### Load a Record or Records to Recognizer (30)
+Load records(1~7) to recognizer of Voice Recognition Module, after execution the Voice Recognition Module start to recognize immediately.
 **Format:**
 | AA| 2+n | 30 | R0 | ... | Rn | 0A |
 **Return:**